 Background and Early Life

-Murderer.
-Born Richard Albert Loeb on June 11, 1905, in Chicago, Illinois.
-Richard Loeb was born with the proverbial silver spoon in his mouth to a wealthy Jewish lawyer who went on to become a senior executive with the department store company, Sears and Roebuck.
-Loeb was extremely intelligent and skipped several grades at school, thanks mostly to a rather strict disciplinarian nanny.
+Murderer Richard Albert Loeb was born on June 11, 1905, in Chicago, Illinois.
+The third of four sons of a wealthy Jewish lawyer who became a senior executive at Sears, Roebuck & Company, Loeb was extremely intelligent and skipped several grades at school, thanks in part to the oversight of a disciplinarian nanny.

-Whether as a result of rebellion at the repressive educational regime, or some deep-seated psychological flaw, Loeb showed distinct Jekyll/Hyde characteristics from an early age.
-He was outwardly an affable, popular child, but also showed a more sinister side to his personality.
-He became an accomplished thief early on and, while recognizing that lying was wrong, readily resorted to elaborate fabrications when caught out.
-He developed an elaborate fantasy life as a master criminal, and his interests evolved from minor family theft to shoplifting, vandalism and arson.
+Outwardly an affable, popular child, Loeb also showed a more sinister side to his personality.
+He became an accomplished thief early on and readily resorted to fabrications when caught.
+He also developed an elaborate fantasy life as a master criminal, and his interests evolved from minor family theft to shoplifting, vandalism and arson.